christophergandrud/DataCombine/README.md

 - `FillIn`: a function for filling in missing values of a variable from one data frame with the values from another variable.

 - `MoveFront`: a simple function for moving a variable to the front of a data frame.
 This can be useful if you have a data frame with many variables and just want to move one variable to the front.

+- `DropNA`: a function that drops rows from a data frame when they have missing (NA) values on a given variable(s).

 I will continue to add to the package as I build data sets and run across other pesky tasks I do repeatedly that would be simpler if they were turned into a function.